MSc by Research in Experimental Psychology

 You will be required to supply supporting documents with your application, including an official transcript and a CV/résumé.
 The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

 Interviews are normally held as part of the admissions process.

-Shortlisted applicants will be invited to attend one interview which will last for up to half an hour.
-Around a third of applicants are invited to interview.
+Shortlisted applicants will normally be invited to attend one interview which will last for up to half an hour.
+Around a third of graduate research applicants are invited to interview.
 Interviews are usually held in late January or early February.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.